Ashland, Oregon Garden Guide: Planting Dates, Frost Dates and Growing Season

 Strong fit

-Ashland usually gives cucumbers enough season for reliable maturity.
+Ashland usually gives beans enough season for reliable maturity.

 This crop usually gives gardeners some real room to work with.